Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Simulation experiments

 \subsection{Estimating main effects in the presence of interactions}

-In the scenario above, we have shown that the novel CSP-BART correctly estimates the main effects when they do not have any interactions with other effects.
+In the scenario above, we have shown that the novel CSP-BART correctly estimates the main effects when they do not have any interactions with other effects and thus established that CSP-BART and SSP-BART yield comparable results in such settings.
 However, in practice, the covariates of primary interest may interact, either among themselves or with other effects, which should be taken into account.
-In this sense, the simulation setting which follows is likely to better reflect the nature of the TIMSS data (see Section \ref{section_timss2019}) and other real-world applications.
+In this sense, the simulation setting which follows is likely to better reflect the nature of the TIMSS 2019 data (see Section \ref{section_timss2019}) and other real-world applications.